Contributing

 Writing submitted to the journal should be written in a style as accessible to readers as possible.
 The audience of this journal is intended to be everyone, from people with lived experience, service users, to clinicians and other practitioners, to academics.
 We recognise that these identities often overlap.
 Writings can be more complex if this is required to broaden understandings or discuss complex concepts and ideas.
 We understand people have unique ways of writing and welcome these suggestions.

 We are open to publishing material that has been rejected by another journal.
 You could tell us about why it was rejected if you wish!
 We are also open to creative approaches or non-conventional approach to structuring articles.
 We will accept articles written in any of the standard referencing styles, Harvard, Chicago, or APA, so long as it is followed correctly and consistently.
 We recommend the use of endnote or similar referencing system where possible.
-Our maximum number of words is 5000 and we have no minimum.
+Our maximum number of words is 5000 (excluding abstract and references) and we have no minimum.
 Longer papers may be accepted under some circumstances.
 Authors will retain copyright of their material but the journal has unrestricted usage of it (for example, we would be allowed to print a physical copy of your work), or move to a new internet platform in future.
-Our expected turn around time is 3 months, although this may be shorter.
+Our expected turn around time is 4 - 6 months.
 When you submit your article please let us know if it has been published elsewhere and if it can be published in multiple places.